luklongman/EZpanso/README.md

 - **🗑️ Delete** - Safe deletion with confirmation dialogs
 - **💾 Save** - Preserve original YAML structure and comments
 - **🛡️ Dynamic Match Protection** - Matches with variables or conditions are shown in gray and not editable
+- **⚠️ Package Safety** - Warning dialog when editing package files with option to disable
 - **🌍 Multi-platform** - Works on macOS, Linux, and Windows

 ### ⚡ Keyboard Shortcuts